The Outline of History: Rejected allegations of plagiarism

 In 1927 a Canadian, Florence Deeks, sued Wells for infringement of copyright and breach of trust.
 She claimed that he had plagiarized much of the content of The Outline of History from her work, The Web of the World's Romance.
 She had submitted her manuscript to the Canadian publisher Macmillan Canada, which was Wells's Canadian publisher.
 Macmillan Canada had the manuscript for nearly nine months before rejecting it.

-At trial in the Supreme Court of Ontario, Deeks called called three literary academics as experts, who testified that the content and structure of the two books showed that Wells must have relied on Deeks's manuscript in writing The Outline of History.
+At trial in the Supreme Court of Ontario, Deeks called three literary academics as experts, who testified that the content and structure of the two books showed that Wells must have relied on Deeks's manuscript in writing The Outline of History.
 Wells testified, and denied that he had ever seen Deeks's manuscript, while representatives from Macmillan testified that the manuscript had never left Canada.
 The trial judge rejected Deeks's expert evidence and dismissed the case.
 An appeal to the Ontario Appellate Division was dismissed, as was a final appeal to the Judicial Committee of the Privy Council, at that time the highest court of appeal for the British Empire.

 In 2000, A. B. McKillop a professor of history at Carleton University, Ottawa, wrote a book entitled The Spinster & the Prophet: Florence Deeks, H. G. Wells, and the Mystery of the Purloined Past, which examined the legal case brought by Deeks.
 McKillop's thesis was that Deeks did not receive fair treatment from the courts, which, he argued, heavily favoured men at that time, both in Canada and in Britain.

 In 2004 Denis N. Magnusson, professor emeritus in the Faculty of Law, Queen's University, Kingston, Ontario, published an article on Deeks v.
 Wells in the Queen's Law Journal.
 He took issue with McKillop's position, arguing that Deeks had a weak case that was not well presented, and though she may have met with sexism from her lawyers, she did receive a fair trial.
 He argued that the law applied in the case was essentially the same law that would be applied to a similar case in 2004.